BradGreig/large-volume-data/docs/index.md

 #### Downloading directly from the command line

 It is also possible to use the Mediaflux Data Mover tool via the command line.
-This is useful when you don't have easy access to a windowing environment (e.g. when working on an HPC system or remote VM).
+This is useful when you don't have easy access to a windowing environment (e.g. when working on a HPC system or remote VM).
 Currently, this method restricts you to downloading the entire dataset, however, this will hopefully be fixed soon.

 On Linux/Unix: